 How had IOT even managed to get in here?
 This was the time for her squadron, not his.

 She stared doubtfully into his impish, hazel eyes.
 A brief, unguarded smile broke the rough edges framing his muscular jaw, dimples she recognized even though the rest of him was as foreign as she felt.
 Hairless, bald, skin scoured and primed with bonding powder that made them both appear ashen and sickly.
 He shouldn’t have been this attractive.

 Come on.
 He’s only giving us a minute.

 She sighed and closed her eyes, trying to capture the sight of him in her mind.
 She could have taken a picture to recall whenever she wanted, but then it would be on file, and someone might wonder why, ask questions IOT didn’t want anyone asking.

 She almost jumped.
 His voice was a whisper, hovering beside her ear.
 The warmth of his skin radiated against her cheek, his odor, like her own, a mixture of cleansing soaps, antiseptics, and the syntex wrapping that covered most of his body.

 When you wake, think of me.
 I’ll be thinking of you.

 She leaned back and opened her eyes to find his were still closed.
-Behind his lids, his eyes flickered, uncertainty lighting the kindling of his fear, the part of him that usually made him retreat rather than express what he felt in his heart.
+Behind his lids, his eyes flickered, uncertainty lighting the kindling of his fear, that part of him which usually made him retreat rather than express what was in his heart.
 He inhaled deeply and let out his breath in frustration.
 There was something else stirring up turmoil in the back of his mind.

 I’ll be thinking of you.